What is Ortho-Bionomy®?

-After a release, the body is able to get a sense of its internal placement from the inside
+After a release, the body can get a sense of its internal placement from the inside

 that it can't get from the outside.
 This gives it a chance to self-correct its "misunderstandings" given the input

 through it's new position.
 This type of therapy works deeply within the body without working deeply.
 There is a resetting

-of joints by making them more balanced giving the body a chance to re-educate itself through its internal feedback
+of joints by making them more balanced giving the body a chance to re-educate itself through its internal feedback system.

 What happens in a session?

 Clients wear loose comfortable clothes so they may be positioned with ease.
 The Practitioner

 gently moves the client into positions of comfort.
 Movements are made toward ease and away from tension and away from resistance.